 Snoring is a raspy noise produced in the nose and throat during sleep.
 It is quite common and becomes more common as people age.
 About 57% of men and 40% of women snore.
 However, what qualifies as snoring depends on the person listening to it, and how loudly and how much a person snores vary from night to night.
 Thus, the percentage of people who snore is only an estimate.

 A few people snore lightly, but snoring is usually noticeable and is sometimes loud enough to be heard in another room.
-Snoring is distressing only to other people, typically a bed partner or roommate trying to sleep.
-Snorers seldom know that they snore unless others tell them However, some hear their own snoring as they wake up.
+Snoring is distressing usually only to other people, typically a bed partner or roommate trying to sleep.
+Snorers seldom know that they snore unless others tell them.
+However, some hear their own snoring as they wake up.

 Snoring can have significant social consequences.
 It frequently causes stress between the snorer and bed partner or roommates.
-Snorers have been assaulted and rarely even murdered because of their snoring.

 Other symptoms such as waking up frequently, gasping or choking during sleep, excessive daytime sleepiness, and morning headache may also be present, depending on what is causing the snoring.